4. Pay during the notice period

 Notice pay when the employee is working

-Employees must get their full normal pay for any time they work during their notice period.
+If an employee has fixed working hours and a consistent rate of pay, they must get their full normal pay during their notice period.

 Notice pay if the employee is off work